ThalesGroup/pythagore-mod-reco/README.md

 ## Package to run modulation recognition on raw I/Q radio samples

-The acompagning paper is: "A light neural network for modulation detection under impairments, T. Courtat, H. du Mas des Bourboux, 2021, in prep." submitted to the "2021 International Symposium on Networks, Computers and Communications (ISNCC'21)" (http://www.isncc-conf.org/).
+The acompagning paper is: "A light neural network for modulation detection under impairments, T. Courtat, H. du Mas des Bourboux, 2021" presented at the "2021 International Symposium on Networks, Computers and Communications (ISNCC'21)" (http://www.isncc-conf.org/).

 The dataset, and a notebook to reproduce the results can be found on Kaggle: https://www.kaggle.com/hdumasde/pythagoremodreco